Food loss and waste: France

 In France, approximately 1.3–1.9 million tonnes of food waste is produced every year, or between 20 and 30 kilograms per person per year.
-Out of the 10 million tonnes of food that is either lost or wasted in the country, 7.1 million tonnes of food wasted in the country, only 11% comes from supermarkets.
-Not only does this cost the French €16 billion per year, but also the negative impact on the environment is also shocking.
+Out of the 10 million tonnes of food lost or wasted in the country, 7.1 million tonnes are wasted, with only 11% coming from supermarkets.
+This costs the French government €16 billion per year.
 In France, food waste emits 15.3 million tonnes of CO_{2}, which represents 3% of the country's total CO_{2} emission.
 In response to this issue, in 2016, France became the first country in the world to pass a unanimous legislation that bans supermarkets from throwing away or destroying unsold food.
 Instead, supermarkets are expected to donate such food to charities and food banks.
 In addition to donating food, many businesses claim to prevent food waste by selling soon-to-be wasted products at discounted prices.
 The National Pact Against Food Waste in France has outlined eleven measures to achieve a food waste reduction by half by 2025.